mattlianje/etl4s/README.md

 <p align="center">
   <img src="pix/pipeline-example.svg" width="100%">
 </p>

+But you can just as easily write custom interpreters.

 When your pipelines are inspectable values you get some superpowers for free:
 - Unit test pipeline shape